ujac81/PiBlaster/README.md

 ## Installation of latest Raspbian
 See [installing images on linux](http://www.raspberrypi.org/documentation/installation/installing-images/linux.md)

+#### Download
-* [Download](http://www.raspberrypi.org/downloads/) zip image for Raspbian (debian wheezy) and unzip it.
+[Download](http://www.raspberrypi.org/downloads/) zip image for Raspbian (debian wheezy) and unzip it.

+#### Write SD
-* Insert empty SD card and make sure its not mounted.
-* Check the device name of the inserted SD card
+Insert empty SD card and make sure its not mounted Check the device name of the inserted SD card
 ```
 $ dmesg | tail
 ```
 it should print some information about the last connected device or so.
 You need the device name like [sdb] or [sdc].
 Don't make an error here or you might mess up one of your working devices!

-* Copy image to SD card:
+Copy image to SD card:
 ```
 $ sudo dd bs=4M if=2014-06-20-wheezy-raspbian.img of=/dev/sdX
 ```
-put the device later instead of the last <X>
+put the device later instead of the last X